 Each donation—especially in multiples of R67—helps ensure these senior pets continue to receive the care and love they deserve.

-In Durban, KwaZulu-Natal, the team at Trulife is calling on the public to walk, run, or cycle 67 kilometers in July as part of the “We See You” Mandela Day Challenge.
-Their goal is to raise R6,700 per team to fund workshops and programs that support learners navigating trauma, often without the tools or recognition they need.
+In Durban, KwaZulu-Natal, the team at Trulife is calling on the public to walk, run, or cycle 67 kilometres in July as part of the “We See You” Mandela Day Challenge.
+Their goal is to raise R6,700 per team to fund workshops and programmes that support learners navigating trauma, often without the tools or recognition they need.

 So far, over R1,900 has been raised.
 Additional support will help expand Trulife’s reach, allowing them to provide critical life skills and mental health education across South Africa.